Atdhe Nuhiu

-Atdhe Nuhiu (/sq/; born 29 July 1989) is a Kosovan professional football coach and former player who is the assistant manager of Austrian Bundesliga club SCR Altach and Kosovo national team.
+Atdhe Nuhiu (/sq/; born 29 July 1989) is a Kosovan professional football coach and former player who is currently the assistant manager of Austrian Bundesliga club SCR Altach and the Kosovo national team.

+Nuhiu began his youth career in Austria with SU Ried im Traunkreis and later FC Wels.
+He started his senior career with FC Wels, making 51 appearances and scoring 17 goals between 2005 and 2008.
+He subsequently played for Austria Kärnten and had a loan spell at SV Ried before transferring to Rapid Wien, where he recorded 13 goals in 59 league appearances.

+Nuhiu spent the 2012–2013 season on loan at Eskişehirspor, before moving to England to play for Sheffield Wednesday, where he made 242 league appearances and scored 40 goals between 2013 and 2020.
+He later played for APOEL and returned to Austria to join SCR Altach, making 87 appearances and scoring 16 goals before transitioning into coaching.

+At international level, Nuhiu represented Austria at youth level before switching allegiance to the Kosovo national team, earning 19 caps and scoring 3 goals between 2017 and 2021.
+He began his coaching career with the SCR Altach youth teams, later serving as assistant for SCR Altach's junior and senior sides.
+In 2025, he was appointed assistant manager of the Kosovo national team while continuing his role at SCR Altach.

 Club career

 Early years

 Atdhe Nuhiu was born on 29 July 1989 in Pristina, Kosovo to Albanian parents originally from Preševo.
 His father moved to Austria in the same year, and Nuhiu and his family later joined him there.

 He began his career at Sportunion Ried im Traunkreis before moving to Wels in 1999.
 At the Regionalliga club, he played 30 matches and scored 11 goals during the 2007–08 season.

 Austria Kärnten

 In the summer of 2008, Nuhiu signed with Austrian Bundesliga club Austria Kärnten.
 He made his professional Bundesliga debut on 25 July 2008, against LASK, coming on as a substitute in the 68th minute for Manuel Weber and scoring his first Bundesliga goal 15 minutes later.
 The match ended in a 3–2 loss.